WeichenLi2020/AMLSII_assignment20_21/README.md

 # Acknowledge

-Code used in this assignment is modified in the base of [Github: peteryuX/esrgan-tf2](https://github.com/peteryuX/esrgan-tf2) and follow the MIT license.
+The code used in this assignment is modified on the basis of [Github: peteryuX/esrgan-tf2](https://github.com/peteryuX/esrgan-tf2) and follow the MIT license.

 # Installation